buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 This assumes you've placed this rule in your root BUILD file.
 If you place it elsewhere, make sure to update the path accordingly.

-For instructions on how to deploy custom executor pools, we the [RBE Executor Pools docs](rbe-pools.md).
+For instructions on how to deploy custom executor pools, see the [RBE Executor Pools docs](rbe-pools.md).

 ## Target level execution properties